altocodenl/TODIS/readme.md

 The purpose of this treatise is to provide a novel and systematic way to understand DIS.
 Through this novel perspective, based on concepts, it should be much easier to understand existing DIS, as well as designing, implementing and operating new ones.

+My hypothesis, which I'm actively testing as of the time of writing, is that the approach presented here can increase the speed of development of a DIS by an order of magnitude (~10x), while having very significant improvements (50-200%) in quality and the value of its features.
+The success or failure of these tools should be measured by whether they bring at least a 10x improvement to the speed, quality and value delivered by a team producing a DIS.

-My hope is that, by making DIS simpler, more humans will be empowered to bring their best to the world.
+My hope is that, by making DIS radically easier to understand and implement, more humans will be empowered to bring their best to the world.

 ## Information as data